diku-dk/futhark/docs/man/futharki.rst

 are read from standard input.

 ``futharki`` is very slow, and in practice only useful for testing, teaching, and experimenting with the language.
+Certain special debugging functions are available in ``futharki``: ``trace`` and ``break``.
+Consult the basis library documentation for details.
+The ``break`` function is only available when starting a program from the prompt; not when passing a program on the command line.

 OPTIONS
 =======